ikskuh/kristall/README.md

   - [ ] Improved favourites
     - [ ] Allow custom favourite title (not the URL itself)
     - [ ] Allow grouping favourites into a single-hierarchy folder structure
+  - [ ] Improve style import
+    - [ ] Direct preview instead of importing it as a preset.
+Allow user to save preset then manually
 - [ ] Changelog in the help menu

 ### Unspecced